 If you're looking for a new clothes dryer, chances are that an electric model is what you need since 80 percent of all dryers sold are electric.
-If so, we suggest you start your search by checking out the LG DLEX8000V (Est. $1,300).
-This dryer just happens to be the mate to the Best Reviewed washer in our washing machines report, the front loading LG WM8000HVA (Est. $1,200).
-The praise it gets isn't as extensive or effusive as its companion washer, but what's there is positive enough to make this dryer a terrific choice either as a companion machine or on its own.
+If so, we suggest you start your search by checking out the LG DLEY1701V (Est. $1,000).
+This dryer just happens to be the mate to the Best Reviewed top loading washer in our washing machines report, the LG WT1701CV ($1,000).
+It gets such high ratings from both experts and owners that we can confidently recommend the DLEY1701V as a terrific choice either as a companion machine or on its own.

-The LG DLEX8000V has a graphite steel case, but it's also available in white as the LG DLEX8000W (Est. $1,200).
-As the price would indicate, this is a very well-equipped washer, with a steam cycle, a drying rack, a reversible door, 14 drying programs and 11 drying options.
+The LG DLEY1701V has a graphite steel case, but it's also available in white as the LG DLEY1701W (Est. $900).
+This is a very well-equipped dryer, with a steam cycle, a drying rack, a reversible door, 12 drying programs and eight drying options.

-A gas version of this clothes dryer is also available, in graphite as the LG DLGX8001V (Est. $1,300) or in white as the LG DLGX8001V (Est. $1,250).
+A gas version of this clothes dryer is also available, in graphite steel as the LG DLGY1702V (Est. $1,000) or in white as the LG DLGY1702W (Est. $900).
 Both of those dryers should perform comparably to the electric version.
 This LG series of dryers are covered by a one-year warranty, and also include SmartDiagnosis, which enables you to connect with a service representative to troubleshoot problems via phone or with a smartphone app.

-If the LG DLEX8000V is a bit too rich for your blood, you might want to take a close look at the Samsung DV42H5000EW (Est. $800).
-While it doesn't get the accolades of our Best Reviewed pick, it does pretty well for the price, getting an Excellent rating for drying performance at the same professional testing organization where the LG takes top honors.
-The Samsung also earns Excellent ratings for noise and convenience, but it's smaller, 7.5 cubic feet capacity earns just a Very Good.
-However, if that's all the capacity you need, it should not be considered a drawback.
-At Reviewed.com, Chan is plenty impressed, saying, "The Samsung DV42H5000EW boasts one of the best price-to-performance ratios we've seen in a long time."
+If you'd like to pay a little less for your new dryer, you might want to take a look at the Samsung DV42H5000EW (Est. $720).
+While it doesn't get the accolades of our Best Reviewed pick, it does pretty well for the price, getting Excellent ratings for drying performance, convenience and noise at ConsumerReports.org.
+They also give it a Best Buy nod.
+At Reviewed.com, Chan is also impressed, saying, "The Samsung DV42H5000EW boasts one of the best price-to-performance ratios we've seen in a long time."
 He ultimately gives it a score of 8.8 out of 10 and bestows an Editor's Choice award on this dryer.

 The Samsung DV42H5000EW pairs up with the Samsung WF42H5000AW (Est. $800) front load washer.
-While the washer doesn't get as high of ratings as the dryer, they're not too bad, either, with owners largely pleased by the set.
+While the washer doesn't get as high of ratings as the dryer, they're not too bad, either, with owners saying they're quite pleased by the set.
 Both appliances come only in white.
 The gas version is the Samsung DV42H5000GW (Est. $900).

-If being able to wash that king-sized comforter is a priority for you, or you have a big family and want to dispense with your laundry as quickly as possible, the Samsung DV56H9100EG (Est. $1,500) is another top choice.
-At 9.5 cubic feet it's the largest residential dryer available, Reviewed.com reports, and a fitting companion to the Samsung WF56H9100AG (Est. $1,300) which we review in our separate report on washing machines.
+If being able to wash that king-sized comforter is a priority for you, or you have a big family and want to dispense with your laundry as quickly as possible, the Kenmore Elite 61633 (Est. $1,200) is a great choice.
+At 9.2 cubic feet it's a fitting companion to the Kenmore Elite 31633 (Est. $1,200) which we review in our separate report on washing machines.

-As we noted in the introduction to this report, you don't really need a lot of features on a dryer, what's important is that it dry your clothes without being too rough on them.
-To accomplish that and still keep some cash in your wallet, we recommend the GE GTD65EBSJWS (Est. $700).
-It's the mate to our Best Reviewed cheap top-loading washer, the GE GTW680BSJWS (Est. $550) (covered in our washing machines report)
+As we noted in the introduction to this report, you don't really need a lot of features on a dryer; what's important is that it dry your clothes without being too rough on them.
+To accomplish that and still keep some cash in your wallet, we recommend the GE GTD65EBSJWS (Est. $550).
+It's the mate to our Best Reviewed cheap top loading washer, the GE GTW680BSJWS (Est. $550) (covered in our washing machines report)

-The GE GTD65EBSJWS gets some of the best reviews of any dryer we saw, with owners saying it's fast and efficient and they feel they got a great value.
-Although it's just 7.4 cubic feet, users also say it's plenty large for all but the fluffiest king size comforters.
-It does well in professional tests as well, earning Very Good ratings for drying, capacity and noise, an Excellent for convenience (which denotes ease of use).
+The GE GTD65EBSJWS gets great reviews from owners, with most saying it's fast and efficient and they feel they got a great value.
+Although it's just 7.4 cubic feet, users also say it's plenty large for all but the bulkiest king-size comforters.
+It does well in professional tests as well, earning Very Good ratings for drying performance and noise and an Excellent score for convenience at ConsumerReports.org.

 In spite of its moderate price point, the GE GTD65EBSJWS boasts some pretty nice features, including 12 drying cycles and four temperature settings.
 The My Cycle option is very popular, as it allows you to program in a preferred cycle to make it faster to choose for subsequent use.
 Owners say the sensor cycles perform very well.

-The Maytag MEDC215EW can pair with two washers, the 3.6 cubic foot Maytag MVWC415EW (Est. $550) or the 3.5 cubic foot Maytag MVWC215EW (Est. $450).
-We don't review either washer in our washing machine report, and its owner satisfaction is lower, overall, than with the dryer, but is still pretty good.
+The Maytag MEDC215EW pairs with the 3.6 cubic foot Maytag MVWC416FW (Est. $450).
+We don't review that washer in our washing machine report, and its owner satisfaction is lower, overall, than with the dryer, but is still pretty good.
 The MEDC215EW is also available as a gas-powered model as the Maytag MGDC215EW (Est. $600).